 While a large share of capital investments can be expensed in the year they are made, household farm income excludes other types of economic returns as well, such as the increase in the value of farm assets, especially farmland.
 Appreciation of land raises the return to land as an investment and increases farm household wealth without necessarily affecting the current year’s farm income.
 In contrast, expenses associated with land ownership, such as interest payments and real estate taxes, are current expenses that reduce farm income.
 To a large extent, these non-money-income considerations help explain why some farm households can lose money year after year yet continue to farm.

 ARMS Farm Financial and Crop Production Practices, by Mitch Morehart, USDA, Economic Research Service, June 2014

-Farm Household Income and Characteristics, by Daniel Prager and James Williamson, USDA, Economic Research Service, October 2014
+Farm Household Income and Characteristics, by Daniel Prager, James Williamson, and Joanna Brown, USDA, Economic Research Service, October 2014

 You may also be interested in...